r12f/sonic-book/README.md

 "Getting Started with SONiC" / "SONiC入门指南" is a book that intended to help people actually getting started on [SONiC](https://sonicfoundation.dev/).
 It contains a series of tutorials that will guide you through the process of building a SONiC image, deploying it on a switch or virtually, and using it to do some basic network operations to get hands on, as well as introducing the high level architecture, code base, and typical workflows to help you understand how it works internally and get started on development.

-The book is currently in [Chinese（中文）](https://r12f.com/sonic-book) and planning to get English version out as well.
+The book is currently in [Chinese（中文）](https://r12f.com/sonic-book) and English version is still working in progress.
 If you like this books, please give it a star, or join the effort of authoring, bug fixing or translations by submitting PRs.

 ## How to build